UPDATED MAY 4, 2021 at 6 P.M. EST

 St. Pete/Clearwater vacation rentals are accepting reservations and check-ins.
 Property owners and managers are expected to follow safety and sanitation measures necessary during this time.
 Airbnb and similar companies have enhanced safety protocols and cleaning protocals that are required of all properties in their programs.

 Restaurants are open for dine-in, patio dining, take-out and curbside pickup service, at their own discretion.
 Many restaurants are positioning chairs and tables so that dining parties are separated by at least six feet.
 Some local restaurants have expanded their outdoor space to accommodate more diners in the open air.

 At this time, nightclubs are open, though some may choose not to do so.

 Parks & Preserves: Open

 Pinellas County parks are open.
 In addition, state parks in St. Pete/Clearwater - Honeymoon Island, Anclote Key, Caladesi Island and the Sunshine Skyway Fishing Piers are also open.
-The Caladesi Ferry is now operating.
-City parks are open at the individual municipalities' discretion.
-However, city parks in St. Pete and Clearwater are open.
+City parks in St. Pete/Clearwater are open.

 Expect that parks may have limited hours and/or amenities.
 For example, parks with nature or interpretive centers may choose not to open them at this time.
 Please check online or call for the specific status of a park you'd like to visit before heading out.

-Entertainment businesses such as bowling alleys, arcades, movie theaters, concert halls, playhouses and auditoriums are permitted to operate at 50% of building capacity, as long as they have appropriate physical distancing and sanitation measures in place.
-Face coverings are required, according to the guidelines described earlier in this article.
+Entertainment businesses such as bowling alleys, arcades, movie theaters, concert halls, playhouses and auditoriums are allowed to operate at full capacity.

 Other Businesses and Community Institutions that are Open